google/earthengine-community/tutorials/identifying-first-day-no-snow/index.md

 Amanda Armstrong devised and directed tutorial development.
 Justin Braaten assisted in method implementation.
-Morgan Shelby asked the initial question that lead to the development of the dataset and subsequent tutorial.
+Morgan Shelby asked the initial question that led to the development of the dataset and subsequent tutorial.
 All contributors provided text, code and analysis examples.

 ## References